Complaints Process

 - The name of the Adjudicator about whom the complaint is made, if applicable;

-- The adjudication file #, if applicable;
+- The adjudication case #, if applicable;

 - The dates when the activity that is the subject of the complaint occurred; and